kevinMudenge/kevinMudenge/README.md

 # Hi there! 👋
 I'm Kevin Mudenge.

+A Front End Web Developer | Aspiring Full Stack Developer from Kenya.

 ## About Me
-### I, Heart.: Embracing Individuality in a World of Many
+### I, Heart. : Embracing Individuality in a World of Many

-Front End Web Developer | Aspiring Full Stack Developer from Kenya.

 What do you believe in?
 What drives you?